liaminventions/kindle-transfer/README.md

 # acsm-to-kindle
 a simple GUI script to quickly send an ACSM Ebook to a Kindle through email.

+I made this script because I found it very difficult to read ebooks from the library on my kindle...

 ## Installation

 ### !!
 WARNING !!